This short story has been published in an anthology titled Aspiring Writers Short Story Winners published by Lebrary.com

 All that remains is for me to arrange my own getaway between Christmas and New Year when the travel agency will be closed.
-Even if Sue, or more likely Devil-Tom, tries to phone to complain or request the seats on their return flight be rebooked away from the toilet, their calls will go unanswered until January second when they’ll be home, karma having once again achieved balance.
+Even if Sue, or more likely Devil-Douglas, tries to phone to complain or request the seats on their return flight be rebooked away from the toilet, their calls will go unanswered until January second when they’ll be home, karma having once again achieved balance.

 My phone rings.
 It takes me a second to realise I’m home.
 I vaguely recall a taxi ride after last night’s New Year’s Eve party.
 The ring vibrates around my eyeballs until I steel myself and press “talk”.

 “Sophie, I hope it’s okay to call your mobile.
 I wanted to thank you for the best summer holiday.”

 Oh God No. Sue is happy.
 Struggling to decipher her ramblings, I deduce that the resort’s new owners are gorgeous people who hold sing-alongs and give free cooking classes.
 I swing my feet over the edge of my bed while Sue, barely pausing to draw breath, explains how scrumptious the champagne in first class tasted after their free upgrade.
 When she switches to praising the daily massages, I stagger towards the kitchen for a glass of water.

 Passing the doorway into my lounge, I stop dead in my tracks.
 I survey the ransacked room while Sue drones on about the adorable village children.
 Dropping cross-legged to sit in the middle of the floor, I pick up a brochure of swaying palms that the thieves discarded and press its cool surface to my throbbing forehead as the phrase “karmic payback” hovers somewhere behind my third eye.